repo-racers/repo-racers/docs/elite_membership/elite_membership.md

 <i class="fas fa-star" style="color: gold;"></i> **Early Access**: Use new features before they are released to the public.

-<i class="fas fa-star" style="color: gold;"></i> **Priority Development Roadmap**: Prioritize items on our roadmap and development backlog.
+<i class="fas fa-star" style="color: gold;"></i> **Development Roadmap**: Prioritize items on our roadmap and development backlog.

-<i class="fas fa-star" style="color: gold;"></i> Custom GitHub Solutions
+<i class="fas fa-star" style="color: gold;"></i> **Online Networking**: Gain access to our private Discord community.

-<i class="fas fa-star" style="color: gold;"></i> Bespoke Migration Services
+<i class="fas fa-star" style="color: gold;"></i> **Developer Kudos**: Raise your company profile amongst the engineering community.

-<i class="fas fa-star" style="color: gold;"></i> Personalized Training for GitHub Copilot and other tools
+<i class="fas fa-star" style="color: gold;"></i> **Personalized Training**: Exclusive Discord Master Class sessions.

 <i class="fas fa-star" style="color: gold;"></i> **Priority Access**: Early preview and access to new Products and Services.

 ## How to Become an Elite Member

-To become a member, follow these simple steps:

-1. Visit the Repo Racers sponsorship page and select an Elite Membership tier.
-2. Complete the sponsorship process using your individual or organizational GitHub account.
-3. Upon sponsorship, you'll receive an invitation to our private Elite Members area.

-**Important**: If sponsoring through an organization, please send an email to [elite@reporacers.com](mailto:elite@reporacers.comm) with your organization's name and the GitHub account to be added as a member.
+At Repo Racers, we're currently accepting sponsorship exclusively from corporate and enterprise partners.

+To initiate the sponsorship process, please reach out to us via email at [elite@reporacers.com](mailto:elite@reporacers.com).
+Our team will promptly respond to your inquiry and schedule a discussion to understand your expectations from our sponsorship program.

+During this consultation, we'll collaborate to determine how we can work together to achieve the most beneficial outcomes for both parties.
+Once we've established mutual understanding and alignment, we'll proceed to create a working agreement outlining the terms and expectations of our partnership.

+Following the agreement, we'll guide you through an onboarding process to integrate your organization into our GitHub and Discord channels.
+This ensures seamless access to our exclusive Elite Membership benefits and resources.

 ## Funding Goals